meteyildirim/p/README.md

-# This repo will be used for creating python tuturials
+# This repo will be used for creating python tutorials